General

 Executive Committee

-This committee comprises ten elected Club members who are also
+This committee comprises the elected Club members who are also directors

-directors of the MG Car Club Limited.
-The posts held are Chairman,
+of the MG Car Club Limited.
+The posts held are Chairman, Vice Chairman

-Vice Chairman and Treasurer (the officers) together with seven other
+and Treasurer (the officers) together with usually seven other Directors.

-Directors.
-They meet regularly as a committee (which are Board meetings),
+They meet regularly as a committee (which are Board meetings), usually

-usually monthly, to manage the operational and financial affairs
+monthly, to manage the operational and financial affairs of the

-of the minutes of those meetings are made available to the committees
+minutes of those meetings are made available to the committees of

 Club Council

-each Centre, Register and Branch or CRB (known as the Council Member)
+of each Centre, Register and Branch or CRB (known as the Council

-together with a second nominee (who has no vote but who may attend
+Voting Member) together with a second nominee (who has no vote but

-Council meetings as an observer, taking over as the representative
+who may attend Council meetings as an observer, taking over as the

-if the Council Member is unable to attend).
-The Council Members
+representative if the Council Member is unable to attend).
+The Council

-each have a vote at both Council meetings and at general meetings
+Voting Members each have a vote at both Council meetings and at

-of the Company.
-There are presently just over 30 CRBs eligible to
+general meetings of the Company.
+There are presently just over 30

-have their nominated representatives attend Council meetings.
-Council
+CRBs eligible to have their nominated representatives attend Council

-and monitor the performance of the Executive Committee and to represent
+is to supervise and monitor the performance of the Executive Committee

-the views and concerns of Club members.
-For this purpose Council
+and to represent the views and concerns of Club members.
+For this

-receives reports from the Executive Committee, subcommittees and
+purpose Council receives reports from the Executive Committee, subcommittees

 Centre, Register and Branch committees